What the Big 4 Banks Forecast for the New Zealand Dollar in 2020

 2. New Zealand Politics

 The political scene (delay in electing a new prime minister) in New Zealand has generated uncertainty.
 Greater uncertainty from politics means investors will sell the NZD.
 Particularly, if government policies are deemed as ineffective for tackling the coronavirus crisis or unable to stimulate economic growth.

 The US dollar (USD) has a significant influence on the New Zealand Dollar.
 Generally, when the USD gets stronger, the NZD is relatively weaker and vice versa.

 NZD to GBP forecast

-The NZD GBP cross rate will largely be at the whim of Brexit developments and will therefore continue to be volatile near-term.
-Currently the NZD GBP is trading around 0.4946.
+The NZD GBP cross rate will largely be at the whim of coronavirus and Brexit developments and will therefore continue to be volatile near-term.
+Currently the NZD GBP is trading around 0.5076.
 Longer term outlooks suggest the NZD GBP currency pair could remain around 50 cents by the end of 2020.

 Related Article: British Pound GBP Bank Forecast 2020

 The NZD AUD exchange rate has been choppy since the beginning of the year, currently settling around 0.9234.
 For 2020, the major banks are expecting the NZD AUD to stay around 92 NZ cents to the Aussie dollar or move slightly lower.